Engineering

 For SaaS or shared-tenancy deployments, the architectural pattern depends on whether the corpus is shared or strictly partitioned.

-Strict partition — one Knowledge Base per tenant.
+Strict partition gives each tenant its own Knowledge Base.
 Each tenant's corpus, vector store, and metadata are isolated at the KB level.
 Strongest isolation; highest infrastructure cost; preferred for high-stakes regulated workloads where the threat model assumes operator-side error.

-Shared KB with metadata filter — one Knowledge Base containing all tenants' corpora, with tenant_id as a mandatory metadata filter on every retrieval.
+Shared KB with metadata filter puts all tenants' corpora in one Knowledge Base, with tenant_id as a mandatory metadata filter on every retrieval.
 Lower cost; more operationally efficient; the security relies on the metadata-filter enforcement being correct everywhere.

-Hybrid — high-classification documents go to per-tenant KBs; public / low-classification documents go to a shared KB.
+The hybrid pattern puts high-classification documents in per-tenant KBs and public or low-classification documents in a shared KB.
 Most production deployments end up here once they evolve past the first scale.

 The defensible default we ship is strict partition for confidential and restricted classifications; shared with metadata filter for internal and public.
 This puts the strongest controls on the data most likely to cause an incident if leaked.